Morris to Mackintosh

 Wightwick Manor

-Depart after breakfast for Wightwick Manor (1887-1888) designed by architect Edward Ould for paint manufacturer Theodore Mander, who was a firm believer in the tenets of the Arts and Crafts Movement.
+Depart after breakfast for Wightwick Manor (1887-1888) designed by architect Edward Ould for paint manufacturer Theodore Mander, a firm believer in the tenets of the Arts and Crafts Movement.
 The spacious manor is furnished to the highest standard with wallpaper, textiles and furnishings by Morris & Co. and boasts an important collection of paintings by Edward Burne-Jones, Dante Gabriel Rossetti and G.F.
 Watts.
 You will have time to have lunch on your own, visit the gallery, or explore the gardens.
-Then, drive through bucolic scenery to the storied Lake District and on to Windermere, one of the region’s most charming towns.
-Check into our waterside resort on the shores of Lake Windermere.
-In the evening, gather for cocktails and canapés in the lobby, followed by dinner at the hotel restaurant.
+Then, depart Wolverhampton for the storied Lake District and Ambleside, one of the region’s most charming towns on the shores of Lake Windemere.
+Check into our Grade II-listed country house retreat and relax during a group dinner at the hotel’s award-winning restaurant.

 Blackwell House